SixArm/venn/README.md

-# setop command for set operation on text line inputs
+# venn: set operations with a command line shell script

 <img src="README.png" alt="Realm" style="width: 100%;"/>

 Syntax:

-    setop (union|intersection|...) <input> ...
+    venn (union|intersection|...) <input> ...

-Examples:

-    $ setop union 1.txt 2.txt 3.txt
+Set operations:

-    => items that are in any file
+  * union: A ∪ B (lines that are in any input stream)

-    $ setop intersection 1.txt 2.txt 3.txt
-    => items that are in every file
+  * intersection: A ∩ B (lines that are in every input stream)

-    $ setop difference 1.txt 2.txt 3.txt
-    => items that are in exactly one file
+  * difference: A ⊖ B (lines that are in exactly one input stream)

-Set operations summary:

-  * union
-  * intersection
-  * difference
-  * disjoint
-  * except
-  * extra
+  * except: A - B (lines that are solely in the first input steam)

+  * extra: B - A (lines that are solely in the last input stream)

+  * disjoint: (is each line in only in one input stream?)

+### Examples

+Examples use these two example data files:

+    $ cat A
+    red
+    green

+    $ cat B
+    red
+    blue

+Union:

+    $ venn union A B
+    red
+    green
+    blue

+Intersection:

+    $ venn intersection A B
+    red

+Difference:

+    $ venn difference A B
+    green
+    blue

+Except:

+    $ venn except A B
+    green

+Extra:

+    $ venn extra A B
+    blue

+Disjoint:

+    $ venn disjoint A B
+    false

 ## Set operations details

-Union:
+### Union

-  * Set operation is (A union B) a.k.a. logical "or".
+Set operation is (A union B) a.k.a. logical "or".

-  * Print lines that are in any of the inputs.
+Print lines that are in any of the inputs.

+Synonyms:

   * `u` `union`